Lakhanyadav5566/mixed-berry/README.md

 # mixed-berry
 This is a random repository.
 <br>
-Author - Lakhan singh yadav
+Author - Lakhan singh yadav(student)